-Task Date Due 1 Submit a revised layout for the Old Bomb burn pans which maintains a 200 foot buffer on all sides to the soil perimeter berm.
-Within 30 days from issuance of this permit.
-2 Submit photos and certification that the revised burn pan and soil perimeter berm layout is in accordance with the approved design.
-Within 60 days from issuance of this permit.
-3 Prepare and submit a design and current condition evaluation for the burn pans and covers, to determine if the existing pans are the most efficient and least hazardous structures available for the open burning of unstable propellants.
-The submitted evaluation should include a comparison to other existing open burn facilities.
-Within 1 year from issuance of this permit.
-4 Submit analysis results from the air sampling described in the Old Bomb HHERA Addendum (April 2012) along with the modifications as agreed during the Dec.
+Task Date Due 1 1 Within 30 days from maintains a 200 foot buffer on all sides to the soil perimeter berm. issuance of this permit. -The Permittee initially sent incomplete response dated December 19, Compliance 2013, with subsequent submittals dated April 16, 2014 and December 16, demonstrated 2014COMPLETED December 2014 2 Submit photos and certification that the revised burn pan and soil Within 60 days from perimeter berm layout is in accordance with the approved design. issuance of this permit. -The Permittee submitted photo documentation of the revised burn pan Compliance layout in correspondence dated June 10, 2015 demonstrated COMPLETED June 2015 3 Prepare and submit a design and current condition evaluation for Within 1 year from the burn pans and covers, to determine if the existing pans are the issuance of this most efficient and least hazardous structures available for the open permit. burning of unstable propellants.
+The submitted evaluation should Permu include a comparison to other existing open burn facilities.
+Compliance merade a comparison to other existing open ourn racinties. demonstrated -The Permittee submitted a 'White Paper' on September 10, 2014 presenting design considerations for the Old Bomb facility, including September 2014 references from other DoD facilities.
+COMPLETED COMI LETED

+Task Date Due 4 Submit analysis results from the air sampling described in the Old Bomb HHERA Addendum (April 2012) along with the modifications as agreed during the Dec.
 6, 2012 joint conference with EPA and NDEP, and the updated HHERA for agency review.
-Within 1 year from issuance of this permit.
-5 Submit a Permit Modification Request, adding the updated Cumulative HHERA to Appendix E of the Part B Permit Application.
-Within 45 days of receiving NDEP's approval of the HHERA.
-6 Reserved
+Within 1 year from issuance of this permit. -The Permittee provided via email on June 7, 2013 results of the completed air sampling at Old Bomb.
+Additionally, an Ecological Impact Study for both the Old Bomb and New Bomb facilities was prepared December 2014.
+However, due to contractual limits, HWAD was not able to proceed with completion of the updated HHERA Addendum.
+That action will be deferred to the 2018 RCRA Permit RenewalPARTIALLY COMPLETED / DEFERRED to 2018 RCRA PERMIT RENEWAL Partial Compliance demonstrated December 2014 5 Submit a Permit Modification Request, adding the updated Cumulative HHERA to Appendix E of the Part B Permit Application.
+Within 45 days of receiving NDEP's approval of the HHERA. -As noted above, the Permittee was unable to update the Cumulative HHERA and thus did not submit a respective permit modification.
+This action will be deferred to the pending RCRA Permit Renewal Application anticipated in early 2018.
+DEFERRED to 2018 RCRA PERMIT RENEWAL 6 Reserved

-P:\BWM\HW Permits\HWAD\MAINBASE\PERMIT\RENEWAL - September 2009\FINAL Permit\Section 6 - HWAD MB 2013 Permit ~ Subpart X Unit Conditions.docx

-SECTION 7A RF-9 INCINERATOR CONDITIONS
+$P:\ BWM\ HW\ Permits\ HWAD\ MAINBASE\ PERMIT\ Permit\ -\ September\ 2013\ 2013\ FINAL\ Permit\ (Renewal)\ MODS\ Rev\ 8\ -\ Temp\ Closure\ RF9\ \&\ BEDS\ (Class1')\ -\ Feb\ 19\ 2016\ Permit\ September\ 2017\ -\ Revision\ 1\ Section\ 6\ -\ HWAD\ MB\ 2013\ Permit\ \sim\ Subpart\ X\ Unit\ Conditions\ -\ 2017\ Rev\ 1.docx$